Therisos Gorge: Complete Guide by a Local (A Fantastic Day Trip From Chania!)

 Map: Chania to Therisos Gorge

-The village has a few stone houses, several Cretan restaurants, a small square with a statue of the local hero, Venizelos, but also a museum, a permanent exhibition, and a tiny church worth a visit.
+The village has a few stone houses, several Cretan restaurants, and a small square with a statue of the local hero, Venizelos.
+It also has a museum, a permanent exhibition, and a tiny church.

 Church of the Panagia

-Known as the Chapel of Holy Mary, this small church is in the center of the village and is one of the many places you can visit in the Chania region.
+Known as the Chapel of Holy Mary, this small church is in the village center and is one of many places to visit in the Chania region.

-On August 15th, the village celebrates the Virgin with festivals, music, dances, and – of course – local dishes.
+On August 15th, the village celebrates the Virgin with festivals, music, dances, and local dishes.

 National Resistance Museum 1941-1945

-The Museum of National Resistance is one of the first places you will see on the main road of the village and one of the two museums in Theriso.
+The Museum of National Resistance is one of the first places you come across on the village’s main road and one of the two museums in Theriso.

 Historical and Folklore Museum of Therisso